XiaoleiLiuBio/G2P/README.md

 </p>

 ```
-Ped file path:
+Ped file path: path of ped file
 QTN area: the genomic area that used to select QTNs
 Range: if 'QTN area' is 'Yes', 'range' can be used to set the 'QTN area'
+Effect type: three options for QTN effect type, including A, A+D, A+D+A/D, A represents Additive effect and D represents Dominance effect
 Distribution of QTN effects: two options, 'Normal' and 'Geometry'
 Mean: mean value of the normal distribution, length of 'Mean' should be the same with 'Variance'
 Variance: variance of the normal distribution
-Formats: phenotype formats of 'GEMMA', 'Plink', and 'FaST-LMM' softwares
+Formats: phenotype formats of 'GEMMA', 'Plink', and 'FaST-LMM' soft wares
+Trait type: quantitative or category
+Summary statistics: output the summary statistics information of simulated phenotypes, includes QTN ID, Chromosome, Physical Position, effects of additive, dominance, and additive-dominance interaction, and heritability
 Number of simulated phenotypes: number of simulated phenotypes
-Number of QTNs: number of QTNs, if it is a vector, effect of different QTN group will follow different distribution; length of nqtn, m, and v should be same
+Number of QTNs: number of QTNs, if it is a vector, effect of different QTN group will follow different distributions; length of nqtn, m, and v should be same
-Heritability: heritability
+Heritability: heritability, a vector with length equals to number of ‘Effect type’
 Output file path: output file path
 ```